 The other thing you can do at Bitcoin ATMs is sell the cryptocurrency you already own.
 Much like a traditional ATM withdrawal, Bitcoin ATMs can be a great way to get some extra cash.
 However, unlike with a standard ATM, there are some additional factors you need to consider before selling your Bitcoin.

 Because Bitcoin is an alternate currency, it has exchange rates that fluctuate with various market factors.
 That means you should consider selling Bitcoin at an ATM more like selling stocks or investments than withdrawing cash.
 It’s a good idea to look at the current state of the market before you decide how much Bitcoin to sell at the moment.

 Once you decide how much you want to sell, you’ll need to wait for the ATM to verify your transaction with the Bitcoin blockchain.
 These transactions will take a little longer than buying Bitcoin since they have to be verified differently.
 So prepare to hang out for a few minutes while the ATM works through the Blockchain system.

 Once you confirm your transaction’s verification, you can withdraw the cash.
 Now, cash in hand, Bitcoin successfully traded, your transaction is complete.
 There will likely be some fees associated with this sale since Bitcoin miners and the operator you’re working through will need to take their cut.
 However, at Byte Federal, you can rest assured that there will never be any hidden fees; our rates cover everything.

 Pick How Much Money to Send

-One of the great things about trading in Bitcoin is that it makes it easy to send money to people worldwide.
+One of the great things about trading in Bitcoin is that it makes sending money to people worldwide.
 Because Bitcoin isn’t a fiat currency, it’s negotiable worldwide, as long as the person you’re sending to has access to vendors or ATMs that accept it.
 You can even use some Bitcoin ATMs to send money quickly and easily.